ddc0330/NCKU-Programing_Design_II/README.md

 # Program Design II using C++

-This repository contains descriptions and solution of homework for the Program Design II course, which covers intermediate-level programming concepts using the C++ programming language.
+The repository contains the HW and handouts of the course "PD2".

 ## Course Overview
 - Git & shell